 “You can’t help it,” Simone later said.
 “An artist’s duty, as far as I’m concerned, is to reflect the times.”
 She played benefits and demonstrations, including the historic march from Selma to Montgomery.
 Simone would also famously perform her landmark protest song “Mississippi Goddam” at a live concert on April 7, 1968 – three days after the assassination of Dr. Martin Luther King, Jr.

-Simone’s music provided the true soundtrack to the civil rights movement, and her inspiration as an artist and an activist has been celebrated by Lauryn Hill, Kanye West (who has frequently sampled her work), John Legend, Common, and Alicia Keys, who once wrote that “she made me want to live life, learn and experience it earnestly and use my voice to say SOMETHING!”
+Simone’s work as an artist and an activist has been celebrated by other artists such as Mary J. Blige, Lauryn Hill, Kanye West, John Legend, Common, and Alicia Keys.
+Keys once wrote that “she made me want to live life, learn and experience it earnestly and use my voice to say SOMETHING!”